My favorite thing about foundations is that they exist to give money away.

 Grants are certainly a viable funding stream but they are not a fix-all for your entire budget.
 For inspiration, check out Unlock Your Grant Writing Talent.

-Kathie Kramer Ryan has 15 years of frontline fundraising experience.
+Today’s article was written by Kathie Kramer Ryan, who has 15 years of frontline fundraising experience.
 A former development director, Kathie enjoys sharing her knowledge of nonprofit management and development with other fundraising professionals.
 You can learn more and find fundraising tips from Kathie at ArroyoFundraising.com.